cmda-tt/course-19-20/frontend-applications/assessment.md

 </table>

 > **Note**: each of this rubric’s rows is cumulative: for example, to get a 5-6
 > on application, you also need to have a 1-2 and 3-4.
+In addition, each row has to be awarded with a >=5.5 in order to receive a passing grade for this course.

 <!--lint enable no-html maximum-line-length-->